filakhtov/gentoo-use-docs/net-misc/iputils.md

 This flag conflicts with `openssl`, `libressl` and `gcrypt`, because only one SSL backend can be used at a time.

-### openssl
-Use `openssl` for Encryption and Authentication features of IPv6 stack for `ping6` tool.
-This flag does not make any changes if `ipv6` or `ssl` flags are disabled.

-This flag conflicts with `nettle`, `libressl` and `gcrypt`, because only one SSL backend can be used at a time.

 ### rarpd
 Install `rarpd` daemon binary and init scripts (no support for SystemD services at this time).
 This daemon is necessary to respond to RARP (Reverse Address Resolution Protocol) requests.